amnon3234/PTM_Server/README.md

 In this method, we maintained both the **Single Responsibility** and **Open / Close** principles.

-## Caching
+#### Caching

-The project also has a caching system, for it might take a lot of time to calculate some solutions.
+The project also has a caching system, it might take a lot of time to calculate some solutions.
 It would be redundant to calculate a solution for a problem that we already solved.
 Instead, we can save solutions that were already calculated in an external file, or a database.
 Upon receiving a new problem, we will first check the cache to see if we have already solved it.